WHERE SHOULD I BEGIN AS A NEW MEMBER?

 HOW CAN I VIEW MY TOPIC?

-To view a particular Topic, simply navigate there.
+To view a particular Topic, simply navigate there, or use the Search icon in the upper right of your screen.

-Private Messaging (PM) is available to certain members who have attained the appropriate Trust Level.
-This is done by clicking on your avatar in the upper right screen, then clicking the envelope icon just below the avatar.
+Personal (not Private) Messaging (PM) is available to certain members who have attained the appropriate Trust Level.
+Initiate a PM by clicking on your avatar in the upper right screen, then clicking the envelope icon just below the avatar.
 Click New Message and follow the prompts.
+IMPORTANT - ALTHOUGH THESE MESSAGES ARE NOT SHOWN PUBLICLY, THEY ARE NOT PRIVATE.
+THE SITE ADMINISTRATION HAS FULL ACCESS TO THEM AND IN FACT WILL REVIEW THEM AS NECESSARY TO MAINTAIN SITE SECURITY AND TO ENFORCE SITE RULES.

 CAN I ADVERTISE MY BUSINESS IN THE FORUM?

-No. Commercial solicitation in the forum is prohibited.
-Any advertisement, indirect reference to you or your company’s services, or offer of any product or service will be a violation of this policy.
-This includes adding company names to forum signatures.
-Forum signatures are limited to name and simple title (e.g. Attorney, CPA, Landman, CPL, RPL, CFP, etc.).
+NO. Commercial solicitation in the forum is prohibited.
+Any advertisement, indirect reference to you or your company’s services, links to website(s) that you own or control, or offer of any product or service is a violation of this policy.
+This includes adding company names, labels, titles, or other promotional images or text to forum signatures.
+Solicitation here subjects you to administrative action without prior notice.

 CAN I OFFER TO BUY OR SELL MINERALS IN THE FORUM?